 Learning some of the common words used will give you the upper hand and allow you to understand what is going on.

 I gave you a few words with some explanations in my tips for childbirth preparation, but here are some that you may need to know for the last few weeks of pregnancy.

-Engaged- Your babies head is in position and he or she is ready to rock and roll.
+Engaged- Your baby’s head is in position, and he or she is ready to rock and roll.

 Colostrum – This is the first stage in the creation of milk.
 It is everything a newborn needs to eat!

-Breech – The baby is in a weird position (feet first), and it is probably going to hurt more.
+Breech – The baby is in a weird position (feet first), which probably hurts more.
 Prepare yourself, and be strong for your partner!

 Membrane Sweep – This is something a midwife may do to try and induce childbirth.

 Contractions – You probably know this one.
 This is where your partner’s muscles are contracting to push the baby through the birth canal.
 They hurt, apparently.